srobo/website/_events/sr2023/soton-tech-day-february.md

 ## Directions

-Once on campus, follow the signs to Building 25 and then look for the signage for Student Robotics.
+Once on the Boldrewood campus, follow the signs to Building 176 and then look for the signage for Student Robotics.

 * How to [get to campus][soton-campus-directions]
 * [On-campus directions][soton-directions] (and parking)
 * [Where to find food][soton-food-map].
+There is a separate space on the ground floor where food may be consumed.
 Food is scarce in the Tech Day location, so we recommend either ordering food in or taking packed lunches.

 ## Schedule